Learn More About Our Comprehensive Eye Care

 - Amiodarone – taken for an irregular heartbeat

 - Topamax (topiramate) – taken for migraines and other conditions

 - Gilenya (fingolimod) – taken for MS

-There are other medications which can impact the eyes that are not listed above.
+There are other medications that can impact the eyes that are not listed above.
 Always be sure to let your eye care provider know of all the medications you are taking.
 At times, there may be worrisome concerns for which we are happy to see patients on an urgent basis.
 If a referral or information from another provider is needed, our staff will do their best to help and facilitate a prompt visit.

 Some of these symptoms include: